Ready to Move on to a Traditional Persian Recipe, that is a bit more complicated?

 1 ½ tsp of salt

 1 cup of fresh parsley

 1 cup of fresh mint

 1 1/2 lb baby spinach, or a bag of chopped spinach

 2 oz of noodles meant for soups and porridge (usually made of wheat or rice)

 Process 2.
-In a little saucepan add the remainder olive oil to low head, the remaining garlic, turmeric, a handful of small diced onion, and mint.
+In a little saucepan add the remaining olive oil to low heat, the remaining garlic, turmeric, a handful of small diced onion, and mint.
 The mix will turn a dark color, but to do burn or overcook.
 (Pictured on top of my Asheh as a garnish too.)

 Process 3.
 Set the saffron in a cup of water for five minutes, till water is good and yellow and dump it in the soup mixture.

 Process 4.
 After you have cooked the Asheh for several minutes to an hour (depending on ingredients used, fresh or dry, cook time can vary), add a handful of noodles or about 10 oz to the mix, stir and cook from a medium to a low for another 30 to 40 minutes.

 The last step, Put your Asheh in the serving pot when done.
 The consistency should be thick, not too thick, a bit more than stew thick though, adding the kashk can thicken your stew (Too much Kashk, I think is unhealthy so I never add more than two spoons to my entire mix, often I only add 1 tablespoon).
 Add the mix from the saucepan, you can mix it into the Ashteh and use a little for garnish.